Carolingian Renaissance: Scholarly efforts

 The later courts of Louis the Pious and Charles the Bald had similar groups of scholars many of whom were of Irish origin.
 The Irish monk Dicuil attended the former court, and the more famous Irishman John Scotus Eriugena attended the latter becoming head of the Palace School at Aachen.

 One of the primary efforts was the creation of a standardized curriculum for use at the recently created schools.
 Alcuin led this effort and was responsible for the writing of textbooks, creation of word lists, and establishing the trivium and quadrivium as the basis for education.

 Another contribution from this period was the development of Carolingian minuscule, a "book-hand" first used at the monasteries of Corbie and Tours that introduced the use of lower-case letters.
 A standardized version of Latin was also developed that allowed for the coining of new words while retaining the grammatical rules of Classical Latin.
 This Medieval Latin became a common language of scholarship and allowed administrators and travellers to make themselves understood in various regions of Europe.

+The earliest concept of Europe as a distinct cultural region (instead of simply a geographic area) appeared during the Carolingian Renaissance of the 9th century, and included the territories which practiced Western Christianity at the time.

 Carolingian workshops produced over 100,000 manuscripts in the 9th century, of which some 6000 to 7000 survive.
 The Carolingians produced the earliest surviving copies of the works of Cicero, Horace, Martial, Statius, Lucretius, Terence, Julius Caesar, Boethius and Martianus Capella.
 No copies of the texts of these authors were made in the Latin West in the 7th and 8th centuries.